sage-code/maj/nouns.md

 **harmful content**

-* for beverage containing alcohol, we use suffix 'ola
+* for beverage containing alcohol, we use suffix ...'la
-* there is food prepared with alcohol we also use 'ola
+* there is food prepared with alcohol we also use ...'la
-* for food that contains a lot of sugar we use 'osa,
+* for food that contains a lot of sugar we use ...'sa,

 **beverage**
 ```
-ber'ola  = bear
+beru'la  = bear
-xok'ola  = sweet chocolate with alcohol
+xoku'la  = sweet chocolate with alcohol
 ```

 **sweets**
 ```
-gas'osa  = sweet drink
+gazo'sa  = sweet drink
-xok'osa  = sweet chocolate
+xoko'sa  = sweet chocolate
 ```

 ## Diminutives

-Maj enable diminutives using suffix: 'uca.
+Maj enable diminutives using suffix: 'ni.

+nito     = bonito, nice
+ni'pesa  = nobody, no person

 **close persons**
-* Mam'uca  = mommy
+* la Mama'ni  = the mommy
-* Tat'uca  = daddy
+* la Papa'ni  = the daddy

 **close pets**
-* maso can'uca  = dogy male
+* maso cana'ni  = dogy male
-* fimo gat'uca  = kity female
+* fimo gata'ni  = kity female

-**notes**
-* Whe a noun is uses suffix, it looses a vowel from last syllable that is replaced by apostrophe,
-* Proper nouns (names of places or persons) do not support diminutives.
+**note:** Proper nouns (names of places or persons) do not support diminutives.

+## Group words

+For groups and categories we use suffix 'go

+gopa = group

+* pole'go = plants
+* fuje'go = fruits
+* veje'go = vegetables
+* viva'go = leaving, "life"

 ## First nouns